 Unfortunately, many children don’t display any outward signs of being abused, which can make it hard to tell what the situation really is when you’re away.
 Other times, it’s the “caregiver” or abuser that gives away the truth, often unintentionally.
 Here are some red flags to look out for when interacting with a daycare employee or babysitter:

 • Poor explanations for injuries.
-When questioned about a bruise, bump, or scape, a caregiver should have a ready explanation that meshes with your child’s response.
+When questioned about a bruise, bump, or scrape, a caregiver should have a ready explanation that meshes with your child’s response.
 Changing, conflicting, or unconvincing answers should raise immediate concern, as should an inability to provide any answer about how an injury happened.
 Even if the caregiver wasn’t the direct cause, he or she may not have been paying attention, which may be a form of negligence.

 • Excessively harsh discipline.
 It may be wise to be wary if your caregiver seems to be a harsh disciplinarian.
 Abuse frequently stems from either excessive or inappropriate punishment.